FHSU-Group-10/parking-garages/README.md

 - Ensure you have installed [node and npm](https://nodejs.org/en/download/)
 - Open a terminal in the repository
 - Run "npm install" once
+- Check your email for the `.env` file with the database password and place the file according to the email
 - To run locally, use "npm run dev" and open localhost:3500 in your browser

 ## Online Use